Whether you are a fitness beginner or an athletic pro, there is always room for improvement and Fitness DNA Test can direct you the right way.

 Get your kit, answer a questionnaire, collect a saliva swab and send for genetic analysis.
 Nutrition-qualified personal trainers combine your genetics and lifestyle factors to give you a full understanding of how your body works.

-8 weeks tailored action plan will be created and you will receive expert knowledge on how your genetics influence your muscle growth and how nutrients are metabolised in your body.
-The personalised report will provide you with a detailed exercise and dietary plans tailored for you and based on your highlighted objectives.
+An 8 week tailored action plan will be created and you will receive expert knowledge on how your genetics influence your muscle growth and how nutrients are metabolised in your body.
+The personalised report will provide you with detailed exercise and dietary plans tailored for you and based on your highlighted objectives.

 Lactose intolerance is one of the most common intolerances in the world.
 Milk and dairy products contain a natural sugar called lactose, which is broken down by a protein called lactase in the small intestine.
 Your ability to produce lactase and tolerance to lactose is affected by your genetics.
 The test will determine your ability to produce and tolerant lactose in your digestive system.